Sexual sadism disorder: Current terminology

+Coercive sexual sadism disorder is the term used by the current version of the International Classification of Diseases (ICD-11).
+The diagnosis requires a pattern of sexual arousal that is directed at non-consenting persons.
+The patient must also have either acted on these thoughts or be markedly distressed by them.
+Consensual sadism and masochism are specifically excluded from the diagnosis.
+According to the respective working group, consensual arousal patterns as such do not represent mental disorders, and have been therefore deleted from the classifications of disorders.

 Paraphilic coercive disorder refers to the preference for non-consenting over consenting sexual partners.
 It differs from sexual sadism disorder in that although the individual with this disorder may inflict pain or threats of pain in order to gain the compliance of the victim, the infliction of pain is not the individual's actual goal.
 The condition is typically described as a paraphilia and continues to undergo research, but does not appear in the current DSM or ICD.
 Alternate terms for the condition have included Biastophilia, Coercive Paraphilic Disorder, and Preferential Rape.

 BDSM or "bondage/discipline dominance/submission sadomasochism" is a colloquial term referring to the subculture of individuals who willingly engage in consenting forms of mild or simulated pain or humiliation.
 It is not currently a diagnosable condition in either the DSM or ICD system.
 Alternative terms have included Bondage and Discipline (B&D), Domination and Submission (D&S), and Sadism and Masochism (S&M).
 In scientific research, this sexual preference has also been called the hyperdominance pattern of sexual behavior.
 Unlike individuals with sexual sadism disorder or paraphilic coercive disorder, individuals with hyperdominance seek to provoke pleasure in their partner(s) with the pain/humiliation.